 Instructions

 - Start by mixing a marinade in a 1-gallon zip lock.
-2 tablespoon lime juice, 4 tablespoon water, 1 tablespoon olive oil, 1 teaspoon kosher salt, ¼ teaspoon liquid smoke (optional), ½ teaspoon cayenne pepper, 1/ 4 teaspoon pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.
+2 tablespoons lime juice, 4 tablespoons water, 1 tablespoon olive oil, 1 teaspoon kosher salt, ¼ teaspoon liquid smoke (optional), ½ teaspoon cayenne pepper, 1/ 4 teaspoon black pepper, 1 teaspoon soy sauce, 1-2 cloves of garlic crushed.

-- Clean and trim about 1 ½ pound of skinless boneless chicken breasts.
-This is about 2 medium-large ones.
-Don't worry if you're a little over or under that amount.
+- Clean and trim about 1 ½ to 2 pounds of skinless boneless chicken breasts.
 Cut the chicken into strips about ½ inch thick.

 - Add a little oil to the pan.
 When hot, add the drained chicken and brown.
 Near the end of cooking, break apart the chicken with a wooden spoon.
-This will make much smaller pieces and prove the meat is cooked — about 8-9 minutes.
-Please check a few of the large pieces with an instant-read thermometer to be sure you are to 165°.
+This will make much smaller pieces and prove the meat is cooked.
+Check a few large pieces with an instant-read thermometer to be sure you are at 165°—about 8-9 minutes.

-- When the chicken is done, move the meat to one side and add the veggies back to the pan.
-Cook and stir for a minute or two until veggies are reheated.
+- When the chicken is done, add the veggies back to the pan.
+Cook and stir for a minute or two until the veggies are reheated.

-- Serve in the hot skillet with heated tortillas, sour cream, guacamole, and anything else you like.
-An easy way to heat tortillas is to sprinkle a dish towel with some water put tortillas inside and heat in a microwave.
+- Serve hot in the skillet with heated tortillas, sour cream, guacamole, and anything else you like.
+An easy way to heat tortillas is to sprinkle a dish towel with some water, put the tortillas inside, and heat them in a microwave.

 Your Own Private Notes